 Do as if you were jogging outdoors, holding your arms at a 90-degree angle to practice excellent upper body form.
 In truth, hanging on to the rails makes it easier for you to keep up the pace and work more, even if it makes you feel like you’re working harder.
-When jogging on a treadmill, assume that the rails aren’t there at all.
+When jogging on a treadmill, assume that the rails aren’t there.

-Runners who are afraid of falling are usually doing so because they are going too quickly or climbing too steep an elevation.
+Runners afraid of falling usually do so because they go too quickly or climb too steep an elevation.
 You may either slow down or lower your inclination.
 Safety and form take precedence above anything else.

 Take more steps per minute